Oikos Price Hits $0.0013 on Major Exchanges (OKS)

-Oikos (OKS) traded 5.2% lower against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on September 8th.
-During the last seven days, Oikos has traded 12.4% lower against the dollar.
-One Oikos coin can now be bought for approximately $0.0013 or 0.00000007 BTC on exchanges.
-Oikos has a total market capitalization of $145,505.03 and $1,863.00 worth of Oikos was traded on exchanges in the last day.
+Oikos (OKS) traded 0.8% lower against the US dollar during the 1-day period ending at 15:00 PM E.T. on September 9th.
+In the last seven days, Oikos has traded down 12.9% against the US dollar.
+One Oikos coin can now be purchased for about $0.0013 or 0.00000006 BTC on popular cryptocurrency exchanges.
+Oikos has a total market cap of $144,342.76 and approximately $1,678.00 worth of Oikos was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded down 0.9% against the dollar and now trades at $0.0008 or 0.00000004 BTC.